 Trail snacks: as if hiking itself isn't reason enough to put your boots on!

-You can cruise the aisles of any grocery store and find plenty of companies who want you to try their latest & greatest snacks.
+You can cruise the aisles of any grocery store any day of the week and find plenty of companies who want you to try their latest & greatest snacks.

-So avoiding nasties is definitely in your best interest as a hiker:
+Avoiding nastiness in your trail snacks is definitely in your best interest as a hiker, things like:

 Even if you're not a label purist like me, there are a few other things to look for in your trail fuel.

 Are there any trail snacks on the planet that deliver all of that??

 Read on for a glimpse into the wonderful world of Hiking For Her approved best trail snacks!

 If you're a devoted chocolate fan, let's get right to the best chocolate covered trail snacks.

 CaveMan Bars are currently satisfying my chocolate longings.